AceCentre/AACSpeakHelper/README.md

 You need to unzip the folder, put it somewhere on your machine you can find again (e.g. C:\translatepb )

-Next you will need to edit the * settings.cfg* file
+Next, you will need to edit the *settings.cfg* file

 You can do this in a plain text editor such as Notepad.
 You may need to run the application as an Administrator depending on your rights.
 It Looks like this: